ALS Equipment Overview |

 What will Medicare cover?

-Medicare should pay for 80% of the cost to purchase (or rent) durable medical equipment (DME).
+Medicare should pay for 80% of the cost to purchase (or rent) durable medical equipment (DME) that is covered.
 Medicaid and/or private insurance should pick up the rest.
 Medicaid benefits will vary by state, and private insurance benefits will vary by provider and plan.

 |